September 20 – October 2, 2019 Fly home October 2.

 - All ground transportation by private van with excellent, professional drive.

 - Bottled water in the van for road trips

 - English-speaking, licensed, professional guide to accompany whole itinerary.

 - French- and English-speaking textile expert Cynthia Samake also to accompany whole itinerary.

-- Two cooking classes with gourmet cuisine for your lunch!
+- Cooking class with gourmet cuisine for your lunch

 - Entrance to all historical sights, museums, etc., on the itinerary

-- Beautiful custom photo book, created and sent a month or two after you get home.
+- Beautiful custom photo book, created and sent after you get home.

-Not included: Tips to guide (we’ll suggest guidelines for this), personal items such as phone calls, laundry; sites or activities not on the itinerary, between-meal snacks and bottled water when not in the van.
+Not included: Tips to guide and driver (we’ll suggest guidelines for this), personal items such as laundry; sites or activities not on the itinerary, between-meal snacks and bottled water when not in the van.

-*If you don’t want to do the cooking classes, the meal included during class time is on your own those two days, since class participants will eat what they create.
+*If you don’t want to do the cooking class, the lunch included during class time is on your own that day, since class participants will eat what they create.
 Cooking classes are lots of fun, but optional; we hope everyone will join in!

 Email: firstname.lastname@example.org if you have any questions, or call 925-957-6690.